 About Langtang Gosainkunda Helambu Trekking

-Langtang Gosaikunda Helambu Trekking is naturally and culturally one of the most beautiful and accessible trekking routes in Nepal yet one of the least commercialized; perhaps because its peaks are less well-known, though they are just as spectacular.
-Isolation has helped this pleasant land to preserve its natural and cultural heritage.
+Langtang Gosainkunda Helambu Trekking is naturally and culturally one of the most beautiful and accessible trekking routes in Nepal yet one of the least commercialized; perhaps because its peaks are less well-known, though they are just as spectacular.
+Isolation has helped to preserve Langtang cultural and natural heritage.
 The distinct cultures of Tamangs, Newars and Sherpas remain unaffected by outside influences.